zvjaceslavs/intshare/Virtualization/Docker/template_docker_swarm_monitoring/5.0/README.md

 # App Docker swarm

+## Description

+## Overview Monitoring with Docker API, no external scripts need.
+Use {HOST.DNS} for connect to Docker API.
+I'm use SSL client certificate to connect to Docker API (here <https://dker.ru/docs/component-projects/docker-swarm/configure-docker-swarm-for-tls/> you can found HOWTO).
+You must specify filename of the client's certificate in {$CERT _FNAME} macro and filename of the client's key in {$KEY _FNAME}.
+Certificate and key must be in location for SSL client certificate (see SSLCertLocation in zabbix _server.conf)

 ## Overview

 Monitoring with Docker API, no external scripts need.
 Use {HOST.DNS} for connect to Docker API.